Jeanmatozo/AI-LLM-security-lab/README.md

 - How deterministic routing and least privilege reduce agent risk
 - How silent data exfiltration can be tested and disproven with evidence
 - How technical findings translate into enterprise governance decisions

 ---

+## Automation and Reproducibility Note

+This repository focuses on adversarial evaluation design, observed behavior, and failure-mode analysis for AI-powered systems.

+While test cases are documented conceptually to emphasize research intent and evaluation framing, these scenarios are designed to be compatible with automated execution frameworks.

+A separate repository (`llm-red-team-toolkit`) demonstrates how similar test cases can be executed programmatically, with structured result collection and artifact generation (e.g., JSONL outputs and scoring signals).

+This separation reflects a deliberate design choice:
+- This lab emphasizes *what* is evaluated and *why*
+- Automation frameworks emphasize *how* evaluations are executed at scale

+---